jgminder/shim-config-loader-start/README.md

 3. _Copy drivers_ - copy driver jars, mysql to /lib folder others to shim/lib folder
 4. _Use BiServer setup_ - will show installed shims and download and configure choosing shim in Spoon, PRD, PME and Server, also can be used with separate installed Spoon

-**Using tool**:
+**Using this tool**:

-Unzip -bin.zip folder and run java -jar shim-config-loader-1.0.1.jar .
+Unzip the -bin.zip folder and run java -jar shim-config-loader-1.0.1.jar .
 Before running check if the user has all necessary permissions.

 **What exactly does this tool do**: